georglauterbach/georglauterbach/README.md

 ## Who I Am

-I am a computer scientist with a Master of Science (M.Sc.) in Computer Science from Technische Universität (TU) Dresden in Germany.
+I am a computer scientist with a Master of Science (M.Sc.) from Technische Universität (TU) Dresden in Germany.
 I have specialized in operating system kernels and memory safety.
 At university, I learned two important facts:

 1. Abstraction is not about vagueness, it is about being precise on a new semantic level.
 2. Computer Science is no more about computers than astronomy is about telescopes.